FandosA/Singer_Recognition_Keras_TF/README.md

 <img src="https://user-images.githubusercontent.com/71872419/147421193-09dfe7db-50d9-4250-a831-2c27e5d97d3d.png" width="475" height="350">   <img src="https://user-images.githubusercontent.com/71872419/147421196-54641f2f-458c-43ec-8834-9729bd10be70.png"  width="475" height="350">

 Finally, the file ``predict.py`` contains the implementation for making predictions.
-First, the audio to be predicted is preprocessed, in the same way as in the ``eda.py`` file.
-The tracks I used to make predictions are in the ``wavfiles_ToPredict`` folder, and once this preprocessing is done, the new tracks are stored in the ``clean_test`` folder.
+In the ``singers_test.csv`` file are all names of all audio tracks that will be used to test the model.
+First, the audio tracks to be predicted, contained in the ``wavfiles_ToPredict`` folder, are preprocessed in the same way as in the ``eda.py`` file.
+Once this preprocessing is done, the new tracks are stored in the ``clean_test`` folder.
 Then, the model will be tested with these tracks, and the predictions will be saved in a file like the ``Predictions_Example.csv`` one.
 It contains the name of the audio file, the original label, the probability that each singer is the one who sings on that track, and the singer with the larger probability.

 ![predictions](https://user-images.githubusercontent.com/71872419/147421229-0a13bf35-c236-464b-9535-1e0db797d266.PNG)